-24/09/2008 - OECD’s Pharmaceutical Pricing Policies in a Global Market details national differences in the consumption and cost of medicines and outlines how prices are established, exploring the advantages and disadvantages of various policies and practices.
+24/09/2008 - OECD’s Pharmaceutical Pricing Policy project details national differences in the consumption and cost of medicines and outlines how prices are established, exploring the advantages and disadvantages of various policies and practices.

 Pharmaceutical spending varies across countries

 The report shows that pharmaceutical spending, on average across OECD countries, was $401 (USD PPP) per person in 2005, with half of OECD countries spending within 20% of the average.
 The U.S. spent the most at $792 per capita and Mexico the least at $144.

 While richer countries tend to spend more per person on pharmaceuticals, other factors are at work as well.
 Per capita income accounts for less than a quarter of the spending variations.

 France and Spain paid below OECD-average retail prices in 2005, while the U.S., Canada and Germany paid 30 % more than the OECD average.
 The highest retail pharmaceutical prices were found in Iceland and Switzerland, exceeding the OECD average by more than 50%.
 In some countries physicians and patients quickly turn to new medicines to replace existing therapies; in other countries, less so.
 Also, some countries rely more on cheaper, generic versions of original medicines.
 About half of all medicines sold in the U.K, the U.S. and the Netherlands are generics.
 In France, Spain and Italy that drops to less than 15%.

 Pharmaceutical policies affect prices and use of medicines, industry profits and incentives for innovation

 Pharmaceutical expenditure, the volume and mix of medicines consumed, and the prices paid, are all influenced by the policies that affect the pharmaceutical industry.
 By affecting their profits, these policies also help to steer pharmaceutical R&D investment decisions.